 Tom was heart set on having a town centre brewery, but after weeks of searching for suitable premises, and considering the overheads of Colchester business rates and rents, decided it was not practical.
 Fortunately, suitable premises became available in Wakes Colne, which is still in the borough and only a few minutes outside Colchester.

 A lot of hard work saw the creation of the Viaduct Brewhouse, at Wakes Colne Business Centre, just north of the Chappel viaduct.
 Tom was adamant that he wanted to create real ale using traditional methods, and in particular the double-drop brewing process, despite the extra cost involved.
 All the stakeholders wanted to create the best possible brewery with beers to be proud of.
 The first brew - aptly named No.1 - was ready for sale by February 2012.

 Our range of brews is now increasingly available in the area and we are supplying beer festivals whenever we can!
 See the 'Pubs Supplied' page for the latest.

 Here is a picture of the brewery team, L to R:

-Top: Danny Knox (Tom's dad, chief cask washer), Tom Knox, Dom Skeet (trainee brewer) and Dean Elmer (delivery driver)
+Top: Danny Knox (Tom's dad, chief cask washer), Tom Knox, Dom Skeet (brewer) and Dean Elmer (delivery driver)

 Middle: Carol Hill (sales), Roger Clark, Tania Ellis (accounts)